Download file using REST webservice

-In this tutorial I am going to show you how we can download file using REST or RESTful web service.
+In this tutorial I am going to show you how you can download file using REST or RESTful web service.

 The most important concept in REST is resources, which are identified by global IDs — typically using URIs.
 Client applications use HTTP methods (GET/ POST/ PUT/ DELETE) to manipulate the resource or collection of resources.
 A RESTful Web service is implemented using HTTP and the principles of REST.
 Typically, a RESTful Web service should define the following aspects: